Reviews You Can Rely On

 Our Verdict

 If you have a young family and are looking to get all the kids sleeping bags on a budget, the Coleman Brazos is a good option for you.
-It's also a good buy for anyone on a tight budget, earning it one of our Best Buy Awards.
-The Brazos is perfect for someone looking for a simple bag that will just get the job done.
-For its price, the Brazos is durable and warmer than some of the more expensive bags we tested.
-Just keep one thing in mind: at 75 inches long and 33 inches wide, this bag can feel a bit constrictive to anyone over 5' 11" or who has a larger than average body type.
+It's perfect for someone looking for a simple bag that will just get the job done.
+For its price, it's actually more durable and warmer than some of the more expensive bags we tested.
+Just keep one thing in mind: at 75 inches long and 33 inches wide, this bag can feel a bit constrictive to anyone over 5'11" or who has a larger body type.
+Check out how it compares to the competition in our full article on the top camping sleeping bags.

 REASONS TO BUY